-In addition to financing, another frequently used financial "affordability" vehicle is lease or rent.
+In addition to financing, another frequently used financial "affordability" vehicle is leasing or renting.

 Art galleries are slowly catching up to renting art.
 One of the main reasons is that they often don't own art and consign it instead.
 Plus, shipping, handling, and insurance complicate things.

-Yet, this trend is catching up.
-And in the case of galleries owning art (as Art House SF) does, art rent is much easier.
-Often the entire rent amount you paid is applied to the principal if you choose to buy art.
+Yet, this trend is catching on.
+And in the case of galleries owning art (as Art House SF) does, art renting is much easier.
+Often, the entire rental amount you paid is applied to the principal if you choose to buy the work of art later.